 VANCOUVER – The University of British Columbia’s Department of Athletics and Recreation, Rugby Canada and the Canadian Rugby Foundation are pleased to announce that the 2022 Canadian University Men’s Rugby Championship (CUMRC) is coming to the west coast.

-The fifth annual national tournament is now scheduled to be held November 30 to December 4, 2022 at UBC’s Point Grey campus in Vancouver, B.C.
+The fifth annual national tournament is currently scheduled to be held November 30 to December 4 at UBC’s Point Grey campus in Vancouver, B.C.

 The breakdown of teams sees representation from regions across Canada with UBC guaranteed a berth as hosts.
 Joining UBC out west would be one of the top two finishers of the newly introduced Coastal Cup.
 Two teams would qualify out of Ontario and one each from Atlantic Canada, Quebec and the Prairies.
 Furthermore, the CUMRC Board would select an at-large team to round out the entrants.